 About 1 out of 9 people die and more than 1,000 people are injured every single day in collisions stemming from distracted driving, according to the National Safety Council.

-If you have been injured in a car accident anywhere in Missouri, it is in your interest to contact The Halvorsen Law Firm.
+If you have been injured in a car accident anywhere in Missouri, it is in your interest to contact our lawyers at Halvorsen Klote.
 Our experienced St. Louis accident attorneys provide accident victims and their families with skilled personal injury and wrongful death representation.

 If You Need a Missouri Car Accident Attorney, Call Us!

-If you have been in involved in a car accident or suffered a severe injury from a car accident in Missouri, The Halvorsen Law Firm can help you.
-Please contact us onlineor call now (314) 325-4292 for an immediate consultation with a car accident lawyer in Missouri.
+If you have been involved in a car accident or suffered a severe injury from a car accident in Missouri, our firm can help you.
+Please contact us online or call now at 1-877-51-HKLAW (877-514-5529) for an immediate consultation with a car accident lawyer in Missouri.

 There Are Many Causes of Distracted Driving Car Accidents